openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 .. _Configure CourseWide Discussion Topics as Private:

 ======================================================
-Identify Divided Course-Wide Discussion Topics
+Define Divided Course-Wide Discussion Topics
 ======================================================

 In the steps that follow, you configure two topics so that they are divided by